 - Close: Exits local adjustments.

-The Display without cropping option in the local adjustments toolbar lets you display the entire cropped image, and to position masks (brush, control point, graduated filter, etc.), or to take samples from outside of the frame with the control line eyedropper.
+The uncropped display option lets you show the totality of a cropped image, and to position masks (brushes, control points, graduated filters, etc. or to take control line samples from outside the frame.
+To enable it:

 The out-of-frame areas are indicated by a dark translucent mask.

 Comparing the image with and without local adjustments

 The Reference Image tool in DxO PhotoLab lets you judge your photo with and without local adjustments.
 This will show you the impact of the local adjustments on your image and help you decide whether you want to make further adjustments.

 To see the image with and without local adjustments:

 - In the top toolbar, click the arrow next to the Compare button and then select All corrections except Local Adjustments from the menu.

 - Clicking and releasing the Comparebutton in the top toolbar will alternate the viewer between displaying the image with and without local adjustments.